 Envisioning the mature height and spread of trees and shrubs, and how they relate to other autumn plants, needs thought as you are planting your canvas for both now and the future.
 Look at the different shapes, both in the summer and the skeletal forms – if deciduous – in winter, the colour of foliage and bark, or seasonal burst of flowers and berries.

 Combine the right planting with essential maintenance tasks - find out how to keep your autumn garden looking its best.

 Fruiting plants for colour and wildlife

-Hardy fruiting plants also continue colour in the garden with their bright berries in golds, oranges, reds and pinks, hanging like mini baubles on stems.
+Hardy fruiting plant for autumn colour also continue the show in the garden, with their bright berries in golds, oranges, reds and pinks, hanging like mini baubles on stems.

 Autumn is an ideal time to plant trees and shrubs, including those that produce these jewel brights of autumn and winter.
 They will keep the life going in your garden by attracting a wide variety of fruit-eating birds and other wildlife.

 Find ideas for berried plants to add winter interest in your garden too.